Visiting Sedona in April

 drawbacks of visiting in april

-The biggest drawback of visiting Sedona is April is the guarantee of crowded trails.
-Springtime is the most popular time to visit Sedona, so in April you will be doing so with many others.
+The biggest drawback of visiting Sedona in April is the guarantee of crowded trails.
+Springtime is the most popular time to visit Sedona, so in April, you will be doing so with many others.
 If you prefer a quieter time, aim for the winter months.
 However, if April is your most desired time, aim to get to the trailheads early, and plan ahead with lodging arrangements and restaurant reservations.

 things to do in april

 Celebrate Earth Month: Every April, Sedona dedicates the entire month to environmental awareness.
-Get involved with local initiatives, support businesses committed to sustainability, and practice Leave No Trace principles while on trail.
+Get involved with local initiatives, support businesses committed to sustainability, and practice Leave No Trace principles while on the trail.

 Take a Jeep Tour: One of the more popular ways for adventure seekers to see the landscape of Red Rock Country is by taking a guided Jeep tour.
 There are several local companies that organize private Jeep tours.
 A guided Jeep tour through Sedona is the chance to take an exhilarating trip through the desert canyons and red rocks.
 Leave the driving up to someone else, the views will be all your own.
 Pink Adventure Tours is a popular company that offers several tour options in the Sedona area including Broken Arrow, Diamondback Gulch, and the Honanki Heritage Site to see ancient ruins of the Sinagua people.
 A Day in the West, the oldest family-owned Jeep Tour company in Arizona offers private Jeep tours and combination Jeep and horseback riding tours as well.